 AWS Lambda is a serverless functions service that you can use as an application or service backend or to run individual workload processes.
 EC2 is a virtual machine service that enables you to create instances as standalone machines or as hosts for containers.
 It is also used in the background by AWS to provide Lambda and Fargate services.

-Below, you can see a breakdown of how these services differ in terms of pricing:
+Below, you can see a breakdown of how these services (such as EC2 vs Fargate) differ in terms of pricing: